 Music Theory Placement

-All music majors take a theory placement test the Thursday before school starts in August.
-Based on the results of this exam, freshmen music majors either take MUT 100-Introduction to Music Theory in the Fall, or they wait to enroll in MUT 161-Freshmen Music Theory in the Winter.
-MUT 100-Introduction to Music Theory is a 1 credit hour course that does count towards a music degree.
+All freshmen music majors take a theory placement test the Thursday before school starts in August.
+Based on the results of this exam, students either take MUT 100-Introduction to Music Theory in the Fall, or they wait to enroll in MUT 161-Freshmen Music Theory in the Winter.
+MUT 100-Introduction to Music Theory is a 1 credit hour course that does not count towards a music degree.

 More to Explore